 Giving Notice is a legal requirement that anyone wishing to marry or enter into a civil partnership must complete prior to their ceremony.
-Both parties must attend an appointment at a register office and provide certain identification documents.
+You must both attend an appointment at a Register Office and provide certain identification documents.

 There is a statutory fee to Give Notice.